Neko-Box-Coder/MicroOmni/README.md

 ### Keybindings
 - `OmniCenter`: Centers your cursor to the middle of the viewport
 - `OmniContent`: Searches all the file contents recursively with whatever is selected
+- `OmniSelect`: Selects from current cursor position to either relative line or absolute line

 ### Settings
 - `OmniContentArgs`: Argument to be passed to fzf, `-i` is recommended
+- `OmniSelectType`: Either "relative" or "absolute" to for target line number

 - `fzfCmd`: (Extending from fzfinder) The `fzf` location.
 Defaults to `fzf`
 - `fzfOpen`: (Extending from fzfinder) How to open the new file.
 Available options are:
     - `newtab`: Opens in new tab